How To Register a Trademark in California—Can DoNotPay Help?

 - Commercial impression

 To conduct a thorough search, you need experience—especially for phonetically similar trademarks.
 The best way to go about it is to hire an attorney, but that will increase the cost of getting a trademark significantly.
-You can use our app to do the search for you.
+You can to do the search for you.

 Bear in mind that you should also research the USPTO’s database to avoid infringement on a trademark with federal protection.